cl_maintenanceAndUpdateFrequency

 Mapping of railways on the territory of the City of Longueuil.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**

-Inventory of fire hydrants located on the territory of the City of Longueuil and its positioning.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**
+Map of the road network in the City of Longueuil.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**

-Orthophotographs of each sector of the city of Shawinigan Photo taken: May 2020**This third party metadata element was translated using an automated translation tool (Amazon Translate).**
+Location and description of trees inventoried in municipal rights-of-way and land belonging to the city of Saguenay**This third party metadata element was translated using an automated translation tool (Amazon Translate).**